-2 In the Arctic Offshore, terms of existing Licences as well as oil and gas activities are suspended under order in council P.C.
-2019-1121 pursuant to subsection 12(1) of the Canada Petroleum Resources Act.
-Time remaining on licences (time between the coming into force of the order and the expiry date of the suspended licences) will resume once the order is repealed.
+2 In the Arctic Offshore, terms of existing Licences as well as oil and gas activities are suspended under Order in Council P.C.
+2022-274 pursuant to subsection 12(1) of the Canada Petroleum Resources Act.
+Time remaining on licences (time between the coming into force of the Order and the expiry date of the suspended licences) will resume once the Order is repealed.
+The date of coming into force of the Order is July 30, 2019.

-Table 2: Land disposition as of December 31, 2021
+Table 2: Land disposition as of December 31, 2022